paeddym/PorkTeleport/README.md

 - This mod does more or less exactly what you expect

 ## Installation
-- Just drop the jar file into your (or your servers) mods file
+- Just drop the jar file into your (or your servers) mods folder

 ## Dependencies
 - Fabric API